 You’ll be able to see at least five cities and, if you’re clever, add overnight stops of up to 24 hours in connecting cities too.

 Just remember to keep your total distance flown to under 35,000 miles and try to book as many of the flights as you can at the start so you’re not slugged with change and service fees.

-Have you successfully redeemed your Qantas Points for a RTW award and, if so, where did you go?
+Have you successfully redeemed your Qantas Points for an oneworld Classic Flight Reward around the world?
+If so, where did you go?